MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-loading-the-inventory-profiles.md

  The forecast for periods prior to the planning period is not used, regardless of whether it was consumed or not.
 The first forecast figure of interest is either the date on or the closest date prior to the planning starting date.

- The forecast can be for independent demand, such as sales orders, or dependent demand, like production order components \(module\-forecast\).
+ The forecast can be for independent demand, such as sales orders, or dependent demand, like production order components \(module-forecast\).
 An item can have both types of forecast.
 During planning, the consumption takes place separately, first for independent demand and then for dependent demand.

 ## Blanket Order Demand is Reduced by Sales Orders
  Forecasting is supplemented by the blanket sales order as a means of specifying future demand from a specific customer.
 As with the \(unspecified\) forecast, actual sales should consume the anticipated demand, and the remaining quantity should enter the demand inventory profile.
 Again, the consumption does not actually reduce the blanket order.